B4PT0R/streamlit_notebook/README.md

 `streamlit_notebook` is a reactive notebook interface for Streamlit.

-Pretty much like a Jupyter notebook, you can create and run Code cells (supporting Streamlit commands) or Markdown cells.
+Pretty much like a Jupyter notebook, you can create and run Code cells (supporting Streamlit commands) or Markdown/HTML cells.
 These cells will be executed dynamically and rendered under each cell box.

 The main difference with a Jupyter notebook is that the notebook is reactive: Any UI event modifying the value of a variable gets immediately reflected in the python code and vice versa.